Dine at These Fantastic San Miguel Restaurants

 6. Antonia Bistro SMA

 Antonia Bistro SMA sits on top of Hotel El Palomar, one of the premium hotels in San Miguel.
-AN eclectic mix of cuisines ranging from Peruvian ceviche to suckling pig, this rooftop bar serves delicious dishes with a view unmatched in San Miguel de Allende.
-Make reservations a half hour before sunset to watch the San Miguel come to life over a mezcal drink.
+An eclectic mix of cuisines ranging from Peruvian ceviche to suckling pig, this rooftop bar serves delicious dishes with a view unmatched in San Miguel de Allende.
+Make reservations a half hour before sunset to watch San Miguel come to life over a mezcal drink.
 Antonia Bistro SMA is open for lunch and dinner.
 Portions are substantial whether you order appetizers or an entree.
 Try one of the many seafood selections.

 7. Luna Rooftop Tapas Bar